ihsotas0/Interfaced/journal-prose.md

-*Signal severance* is a method of host termination which breaks the connection between an Adam Task host and signal, leaving the host mind in a place void of all input and output (since there is no signal to interface with).
+*Signal severance* is a method of host termination which breaks the connection between an Adam Task host and signal, leaving the host mind in a place void of all input and output (since there is no signal to Interface with).
 This incapacitates the victim and, often in combination with overclocking, can mentally break or even kill them with significant time.